Efficient posterior sampling for Bayesian Poisson regression: Efficient posterior sampling strategies

 The sampling mechanism \eqref{eq:proposal_distr} can also be exploited within the context of importance sampling, where the posterior expectation of a function of the parameter $\beta$, $\mathrm{E}\left( h(\beta) \right) = \int h(\beta)\, \pi(\beta \mid y) d\beta$ is evaluated via Monte Carlo integration without direct sampling from $\pi(\beta \mid y)$.
 To this end, the general approach is to define an importance density $q(\beta)$ that is used to sample values $\beta^{(1)}, \dots, \beta^{(T)}$, which are eventually averaged to obtain an approximation of $\mathrm{E}\left( h(\beta) \right)$ through

 with weights

-The efficiency of this algorithm is determined by the ability of the importance density to sample values relevant to the target density.
-To improve this aspect, we modify the original algorithm and, at each iteration, we simulate values from \eqref{eq:proposal_distr}, updating the importance density with \eqref{eq:approx2}.
-Thus, the importance density is adaptively updated based on the previously extracted value $\beta^{(t-1)}$ and the weights become
+The efficiency of this algorithm is determined by the ability of the importance density to sample values relevant to the target distribution.
+To improve this aspect, we modify the original algorithm and, instead of using a fixed density $q$, at each iteration we consider an adaptive proposal.
+Specifically, we make use of \eqref{eq:approx2} as proposal density, but, unlike the Metropolis-Hastings algorithm, we update it only when the last sampled value moves towards a region with a higher posterior probability.
+Denoting with $\beta^{c}$ the conditioning value, at each iteration we sample a new value from $q(\beta^{(t)}\mid\beta^c)$, and if $\pi(\beta^{(t)}\mid y)>\pi(\beta^{c}\mid y)$, we set $\beta^{c} = \beta^{(t)}$.
+Thus, the importance density is adaptively updated and the weights become

+Notice that if one already had an estimate of the mode of the posterior (e.g. resulting from a variational approach, as in \cite{arridge2018}, or a numerical optimization), such a value could be used as a fixed conditioning value.
+This approach would lead to the advantage of avoiding evaluation and update of $\beta^c$ at each iteration; however, finding the mode is not trivial in general, and the overall feasibility and convenience should be evaluated on a case-by-case basis.